Business insurance is an important part of a freelancer’s toolbox, yet many don’t recognise the role insurance plays in their workflow.

 What is professional indemnity insurance?

 Think of professional indemnity as insurance for careless mistakes or problem clients.
 Professional indemnity (PI) is triggered if a client tries to recover compensation from you or makes a threat of legal action.
-We go into more detail in our professional indemnity teardown of what you're covered for.

 Insurance is designed to defend you if a client tries to recover money or threatens legal action due to you: